AEADataEditor/aea-de-guidance/README.md

     - needed computational resources
     - time needed to acquire or use all of the above, and conduct the reproducibility check
   - When some of the conditions are not met with our own resources, we may ask others to conduct a reproducibility exercise for us.
-    - Our [PROTOCOL](protocol-3rd-party-replication.md) is outlined here.
+    - Our [PROTOCOL](https://www.aeaweb.org/journals/data/policy-third-party) describes how we might request reports.
     - [Sample report 1](sample-report-3rd-1.md)
     - We may ask others to do so because
       - They are experts
       - They have access to the software
       - They have access to the data
       - They have access to computational resources needed
-  - No reproducibility check is discarded out of hand
+  - **No reproducibility check is discarded out of hand**
-      -

 ## Frequently Asked Questions